 - Early or delayed puberty

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of your child’s care and treatment.
+If a tumor is diagnosed, relieving symptoms remains an important part of your child’s care and treatment.
 This may also be called symptom management or supportive care.
 Be sure to talk with the health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.